cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 Kuhn Poker is the most basic poker game possible and requires solving a $$ 64 \text{x} 64 $$ matrix.
 While this is feasible, any reasonably sized poker game would blow up the matrix size.

 We can improve on this form by considering the structure of the game tree.
-Rather than just saying that the constraints on the $$ x $$ and $$ y $$ matrices are that they must sum to 1, we can redefine these conditions according to the structure of the game tree.
+Rather than just saying that the constraints on the $$ x $$ and $$ y $$ matrices are that they must sum to 1 as we did above, we can redefine these conditions according to the structure of the game tree.

 ### Simplified Matrices for Player 1 with Behavioral Strategies
-Previously we defined $$ E = F = \text{Vectors of } 1 $$, the most basic constraint that all probabilities have to sum to 1.
+Previously we defined $$ E = F = \text{Vectors of } 1 $$, which is the most basic constraint that all probabilities have to sum to 1.

 However, we know that some strategic decisions can only be made after certain other decisions have already been made.
 For example, Player 2's actions after a Player 1 bet can only be made after Player 1 has first bet!